BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 # Spark Command Protocol
 This document describes the protocol for interacting with the BrewBlox Spark over TCP or serial.
-This is probably not something you want to do yourself.
-We provide a python service that implements this protocol.

 ## Endianness